-Example of a standard blade electrode
+Example of a blade electrode

 Needle electrodes deliver precise, concentrated energy through a thin needle tip.
 Like blade electrodes, needles can be used for incision, excision, and pinpoint coagulation.
-The thin shape of the electrode is easy to maneuver and minimizes thermal damage, giving the veterinarian more control when operating in complex geometries.
+The thin shape of the electrode is easy to maneuver and minimizes thermal damage giving the surgeon more control when operating in complex geometries.
+A wide range of sharp, blunt, and angled needles are available; particularly for dermatology and ambulatory surgery procedures.
+J- and L-shaped hooks are also available and are often used in laparoscopic procedures.